hashicorp/go-plugin/README.md

 are multiple subprocesses and RPC happening, it will look and act perfectly to the end user.

+**Host upgrade while a plugin is running.** Plugins can be "reattached" so that the host process can be upgraded while the plugin is still running.
+This requires the host/plugin to know this is possible and daemonize properly. `NewClient` takes a `ReattachConfig` to determine if and how to reattach.

 ## Architecture

 The HashiCorp plugin system works by launching subprocesses and communicating